SAP-samples/teched2021-DEV164/exercises/3_RunMonitorWorkflows/README.md

 ![](images/MWA-Definitions-1.png)
    > There might be multiple definitions with the same name.
 In this case compare the ID, which is unique.
    > The other two workflows (`Initialization` and `Approval`) were deployed as part of the sample Capex process imported in exercise 1.
-1. Click on `Start New Instance`
+1. Click on `Start New Instance`.
 ![](images/MWA-Definitions-2.png)
-1. Note how the popup shows an editable text area for the start context, and that it is pre-filled with the sample start context as defined during modeling.
+3. Note how the popup shows an editable text area for the start context, and that it is pre-filled with the sample start context as defined during modeling.
-1. Click on `Start New Instance`
+4. Click on `Start New Instance`.
 ![](images/MWA-Definitions-3.png)
    > This keeps the popup open, ready to start another workflow.
 1. Note the popup indicating the workflow has been successfully started.